Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 create_scheduled_task  = bool

-	 # The number of instances of the ECS service to run across the ECS cluster.
+	 # The number of instances of the ECS service or scheduled task to run across the ECS cluster.
 	 desired_number_of_tasks  = number

+	 # The ARN of the AWS Secrets Manager secret containing the Docker credentials.
+	 docker_credentials_secret_arn  = string

 	 # Enable container logging to CloudWatch Logs.